screwdriver-cd/guide/docs/user-guide/quickstart.md

   image: buildpack-deps
 ```

-#### Jobs
+### Jobs
 The `jobs` section is where all the tasks (or `steps`) that each job will execute is defined.

-All pipelines have "main" implicitly defined.
-The definitions in your screwdriver.yaml file will override the implied defaults.
+### Workflow
+The `requires` keyword denotes the order that jobs will run.
+Requires is a single job name or array of job names.
+Special keywords like `~pr` or `~commit` indicate that the job will run after a PR is merged or code is committed, respectively.

 ### Steps
 The `steps` section contains a list of commands to execute.